Fukiburi/hw3/expense_tracker/README.md

 - Add a new transaction: First specify the amount and category.
 Then click on the Add transaction button.
 Adds the new transaction to the list and updates the total cost.
 - Filter the transaction list by either amount or category: First specify the amount or category to be matched.
 Then click the corresponding Filter button.
 Highlights the matching transactions in the list.
 - Undo Filter to remove viewing restrictions and view all transactions again.
+- Undo (remove) Transaction to remove the most recent transaction from the model and view.